 Thomas the Rhymer is a magical-realism fantasy suitable for ages 11 to adult.

-Schoolboy hero Jack Hughes is helped by friends, the clever and lonely Catherine, and the overweight, asthmatic psychic Ken.
+Schoolboy hero Jack Hughes gets help from his new-found friends, the clever and lonely Catherine, and the overweight and asthmatic psychic Ken.

 The whirlwind adventure has monstrous griffins, corpse roads, living tapestries and magic mirrors.